Davidslv/davidslv.github.com/modular-monolith-rails.md

 ### When should I NOT use a modular monolith?

-Skip it when your app is young or small (roughly under 50–75k lines or a single small team), when you can't yet name your domains, when it's a thin CRUD app, or when you're using it to paper over a people or process problem.
+Skip it when your app is young or small (a single small team, or before changes routinely collide across implicit boundaries), when you can't yet name your domains, when it's a thin CRUD app, or when you're using it to paper over a people or process problem.
 Premature boundaries drawn in the wrong place cost more than no boundaries at all.

 ### Do I still need microservices in Rails 8?